 Books

-The Economization of Life (Duke UP 2017)
+The Economization of Life (Duke University Press, 2017)

 Winner of the Ludwik Fleck Prize (2019) from the Society for Social Studies of Science.